 Things to do in Chiang Dao

-Visit Chiang Dao Cave: The famous Chiang Dao cave is a 12 km chamber filled with impressive stalactites.
+The famous Chiang Dao cave is a 12 km chamber filled with impressive stalactites.
 The fee is 20 baht which goes towards lighting the cave with electricity so you can see where you’re going!
 There’s also a Buddhist Temple nearby which is worth a visit.

 Where to go next?

 Pai – A few hours west you’ll find the hippie tourist town of Pai, with luscious countryside, hot springs, a canyon, plenty of live music, yoga and bohemian markets.
 Pai is a big hit amongst backpackers (it even has a circus school!), but in recent years it’s become rather more touristy.

 Chiang Mai – Just an hour and a half away, the city is Thailand’s capital of culture with twinkling Buddhist temples (over 300!) huge weekend markets, great food, cheap hostels, massage and yoga courses, Muay Thai boxing and nearby adventure in the hills around.

 Mae Hong Son – Heading towards the Burmese border, Mae Hong Son has a very different feel to it than Pai and it is much smaller than Chang Mai.
 Expect big mountains, rivers, hill tribe villages and local bars and restaurants.